INFOGRAPHIC | Projected Impact Analysis: G2211 Add-On Code

 On April 23, 2024, the U.S. Department of Labor (DOL) announced that the salary threshold for exemption status will increase from the $684/week ($35,586 annually) to $1,128/week ($58,656 annually).

-The transition will occur in two phases:
+The transition occurs in two phases:

 EffectiveMinimum Weekly PayAnnualizedPercentage Change